leafo/lapis/docs/input_validation.md

   result = types.empty\transform some_value
 ]]
 }
-> Alternatively, `types.assert` or `types.assert_error` can be used to guarante
+> Alternatively, `types.assert` or `types.assert_error` can be used to
-> the value matches the type checker
+> guarantee the value matches the type checker

 #### `types.valid_text`

 Matches a string that is valid UTF8.
-Invalid characters sequences or unprintable charactres will cause validation to valid.
+Invalid characters sequences or unprintable characters will cause validation to valid.

 $dual_code{
 moon = [[